sbiothmane/POLO341/Minute#1_12_september_2024.md

 John Kaspar: 40285931

 What was discussed: How to implement the project.
 What is the project.
 What is the strengths and weakness of the teammates so that tasks can be properly implemented.
 How to seperate the tasks and how to properly write user stories.
-It was decided that each teammate will review the fundamentals of git/github along witj web development tools such as HTML, CSS, Javascript, etc.
+It was decided that each teammate will review the fundamentals of git/github along with web development tools such as HTML, CSS, Javascript, etc.

 What was done: We created the Readme file and setup the github repository.